 - salt and pepper to taste

-- Cook the pasta al dente in well-salted water (the pasta shoud have a bit to it), reserve about ½ cup of pasta cooking water (important!).
+- Cook the pasta al dente in well-salted water (the pasta should have a bit to it).

 - Wash the mushrooms, pat thoroughly dry with paper towels.
 Cut larger mushrooms in half, leave the smaller mushrooms whole.

-- Blanch the tomatoes and peel them.
+- Pour hot water over the tomatoes and peel them.
 Cut two tomatoes into large cubes and one into very fine cubes.

-- Take the pan from the heat, add the Parmesan cheese, thyme leaves, cooked pasta and a few tablespoons of pasta cooking water, stir everything together, season with salt and pepper, discard the thyme twigs.
+- Take the pan off the heat, add the Parmesan cheese, thyme leaves, and cooked pasta.
+Toss everything together, season with salt and pepper to taste.